-National American University: This agreement is designed to allow UMA graduates to transfer credits earned at UMA and accepted by National American University with minimal delay and disruption in their educational process.
+National American University: This agreement is designed to allow UMA graduates to transfer credits earned at UMA and accepted by National American University(NAU) with minimal delay and disruption in their educational process.
 National American University will admit graduates of UMA's diploma and associate degree programs into the Bachelor of Science degree programs listed in National American University's undergraduate catalog, subject to university policies and procedures.
+For UMA graduates enrolling in select NAU programs, NAU will accept a block transfer of credits earned at UMA.
+For other programs, NAU will individually evaluate credits earned at UMA to determine the applicability to the NAU programs and the eligibility for transfer credit acceptance.

 Excelsior College: This agreement is designed to allow UMA graduates to transfer credits earned at UMA and accepted by Excelsior College with minimal delay and disruption in their educational process.
 Excelsior College will admit graduates of UMA's associate degree programs with a minimum CGPA of 2.0 into Excelsior degree programs listed in Excelsior College's undergraduate catalog, subject to the institution's policies and procedures.
 UMA graduates applying for the Bachelor of Science in Nursing program at Excelsior College must hold an active RN license.
-For additional information on UMA's articulation agreement, please contact:

-studentaffairs@ultimatemedical.edu
+For additional information on UMA's articulation agreements, please contact studentaffairs@ultimatemedical.edu.